Cykelero/timefind/README.md

 ## 👩🏿‍💻 Contributing

-If you'd like to contribute code to timefind (thank you for considering it!), be warned: timefind is written using [Tasklemon](https://github.com/cykelero/tasklemon).
-The API is nice and all, but Tasklemon wasn't meant for creating npm packages; the main resulting limitation is that the source code pretty much has to be all contained within a single file.
+Want to contribute code to timefind? (thank you for considering it!)

+Submit a PR and let's talk about it!
+Or just send feedback—that's very useful too.
+Open an issue, or send me a note [on Mastodon](https://mas.to/@Cykelero).